saipavanbhanu/LogExecutionAnnotation/README.md

 # LogExecutionAnnotation
- Spring boot java - log execution time of a service method
+ Implement / get the execution time of a service method using spring aop.

+Implemented using latest spring boot 3.5 version & java 17 version.